oracle-livelabs/converged/obaas/provision/provision.md

   * An Oracle Autonomous Database - Shared instance
   * At least one free OCI Auth Token (note that the maximum is two per user)

-## Task 1: Install the Oracle Backend for Spring Boot from OCI Marketplace
+## Task 1: Install the Oracle Backend for Spring Boot and Microservicesfrom OCI Marketplace

-The Oracle Backend for Spring Boot can be installed from OCI Marketplace.
+The Oracle Backend for Spring Boot and Microservices can be installed from OCI Marketplace.

-> **Note:** Oracle Backend for Spring Boot can also be installed on-premises or in other clouds.
+> **Note:** Oracle Backend for Spring Boot and Microservices can also be installed on-premises or in other clouds.

 1. Access the Oracle Cloud Infrastructure Marketplace listing